misterflud/aoleynikov/chapter_011/crud3/readme.md

 I deleted all files and created new controller (jsp are stayed).
 After that I started project on server and it has worked still.
 Start url: http://localhost:8080/crud3/users.do
 The next steps is project without web.xml.

+26.02.2018
+I deleted web.xml and adds config package with spring settings.
+Changes the pom.xml of crud3 (adds maven-war-plugin).

 ## Notes